45Piyush/45Piyush/README.md

 ---

 ## 🚀 About Me
-I’m a passionate **Computer Science and Engineering** graduate from **Government College of Engineering, Nagpur**, aspiring to become a **Software Development Engineer (SDE)**.
+I’m a passionate **Computer Science and Engineering** graduated in 2024 from **Government College of Engineering, Nagpur**, aspiring to become a **Software Development Engineer (SDE)**.
 With a strong academic foundation and a relentless drive to learn, I’m fascinated by the ever-evolving world of technology and innovation.
 My goal is to push boundaries, explore cutting-edge concepts, and excel in the tech industry.

 ---